Cottonwood council bumps magistrate position to part-time

 “That shouldn’t be the time to hack away when cases are likely to continue in that same pace,” he said.

-Cottonwood Mayor Time Elinski said that with all the evidence council has gathered, it appears to him that a part-time magistrate is what’s more appropriate.
+Cottonwood Mayor Tim Elinski said that with all the evidence council has gathered, it appears to him that a part-time magistrate is what’s more appropriate.

 The reclassified position will be implemented after April 13, 2019, when LaSota’s contract is up, according to staff documents.